911

 The Service

-The 911 service improves the quality of life in rural and urban communities.
-Ambulance, fire department or police can be easily and quickly reached.
+The 9-1-1 service improves the quality of life in rural and urban communities.
+It can be used to quickly contact emergency services (ambulances), fire departments or police services.

 Our responsibility